NikhilHulle/Detection-of-text-in-scenic-images/README.md

 a photo of a document, a scene-photo, or from subtitle text superimposed on an image."
 A typical OCR software operates as a 3 step process.
 These three steps are preprocessing, text recognition, and post-processing.
-The overall performance of the OCR engine depends on the eciency and eectiveness of these three steps.
+The overall performance of the OCR engine depends on the effeciency and effectiveness of these three steps.
 This proposed model is able to recognize text from images of objects with irregular surfaces (the scope of inputs for this project is limited to medicine strips) and then match the input to a more general case and then re-route to an external website to display the search results which may give more information or details for the provided input.
-We extend the existing open source OCR software Tesseract's functionality to be able to identify and provide a more accurate output specically for images with uneven characteristics.
+We extend the existing open source OCR software Tesseract's functionality to be able to identify and provide a more accurate output specifically for images with uneven characteristics.

 Example Input/Output